podymniak/podymniak/README.md

 **`still figuring this out`**

-In my professional 5-year experience in not knowing what I’m doing and having things somehow work out in the end I managed to keep up the trend of not knowing what I’m doing and having things somehow work out in the end.I am able to stubble my way towards a solution working with GCP (mostly BigQuery and Cloud Composer), Azure (Databricks and ADF) and some other stuff that I don’t remember right now.
-Programming in Python & Apps Scripts made no servers burn so far.
+In my professional 5-year experience in not knowing what I’m doing and having things somehow work out in the end I managed to keep up the trend of not knowing what I’m doing and having things somehow work out in the end.
+I am able to stubble my way towards a solution working with GCP (BigQuery, Cloud Composer/Airflow, GA4, Looker Studio, you name it) and some other stuff that I don’t remember right now.
+Programming in Python & Apps Scripts, I've made no servers burn so far.

 <div id="badges">
   <a href="https://www.linkedin.com/in/ursula-von-der-leyen/"><img src="https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn Badge"/></a>